 New Zealand Weather in October

 With average highs ranging between 61 to 69 degrees Fahrenheit and average lows in the upper 40s to mid-50s, the weather in October is usually pleasant in terms of temperature, but strong winds and sudden storms can put a damper on otherwise pleasant days for outdoor adventures.
-The capital city of Wellington experiences the best weather throughout the month, though it experiences an average of 15 days of rainfall in October each year and is known as the windiest city in the country, having experienced gusts of up to 133 miles per hour on October years ago.
+The capital city of Wellington experiences the best weather throughout the month, though it experiences an average of 15 days of rainfall in October each year and is known as the windiest city in the country, having experienced gusts of up to 133 miles per hour in October some years ago.

 What to Pack